jared-richardson/doseCLIP/README.md

 To be able to make the MA plot with all datapoints, the five produced files need to be used.
 To use the code exactly like in the R script, the gene names will need to be copied and pasted into a new file with no column titles (or use a command like awk).
 These files are the ones that are imported in the R script.
 Alternatively, the original files can be imported into R and just the gene names extracted.
 You will need to write the code to do this, if desired.
+## Step 9: Determining overlapping binding regions and annotating additional BED file(s).
+In the doseCLIP paper (not published yet), MBNL1 binding regions are compared to a past Mbnl1 HITS-CLIP sample from a 2012 paper (Wang, et al., _Cell_).
+The HITS-CLIP sample was not made with an SM Input control making it so it could not be processed in the exact same way as the doseCLIP samples.
+The sample can have adaptors trimmed, PCR duplicates collapsed, reads aligned, and binding regions determined by Piranha.
+This ends up with a BED file containing aligned regions in the genome significantly above background (standard Piranha output).
+Although the sample will contain false positives, it is still useful for determining if the doseCLIP libraries were made successfully.
+The first step is to determine the overlapping regions between the past HITS-CLIP dataset and each filtered doseCLIP sample.
+This can be performed using the **count_binding_regions.py** script.
+See the script for execution instructions (`count_binding_regions.py -h`).
+This script can be tested using the `pytest test_filter_annotate_binding_regions.py` command.
+The previously annotated SM filtered DeSeq2 produced files
+(the x50_clip_sm_filtered_annot.csv output file from the example above) should be checked for overlapping events.
+This means that for a doseCLIP sample set with six protein concentrations, including uninduced, the script should have six DeSeq2 produced files input, with one BED file.
+The script will produce a text file with the counts of overlapping events for each DeSeq2 produced file.
+These numbers can be used to make a figure showing the numbers of overlapping regions.
+Next, the Piranha produced BED file itself (from the past HITS-CLIP sample) can be annotated.
+This can be performed using the
+**filter_annotate_binding_regions_bed.py** script.
+See the script for execution instructions ('python3 filter_annotate_binding_regions_bed.py -h').
+Again, this script can be tested using the `pytest test_filter_annotate_binding_regions_bed.py` command.
+The script needs a GTF file (should be the same one used to annotate the DeSeq2 produced files in the previous step) and will produce an annotated BED file.
+This file can be used in the next step to determine the genomic distribution of the binding regions.